This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. Vertical Blinds

-As the name suggests, they are pieces of fabric that go vertically down, and individual slats going across the top railing.
+As the name suggests, they are pieces of fabric that go vertically down, and individual slats go across the top railing.
 They are ideal for patio and glass doors or large windows.

 The slants come in vinyl or fabric, but the material might be an important factor depending on the room you’re getting it for.
 For example, it is better to go with PVC or Teflon as the materials when you’re getting it for your kitchen or bathroom.